sanjaykmenon/ragdemo/RAG_BEST_PRACTICES.md

 ## Level 4: Evaluation

+### Understanding the Evaluation Challenge

+Levels 1-3 create a functional, observable RAG system, but critical questions remain:

+- **Is the system actually good?** No objective way to measure response quality
+- **Are improvements working?** No way to verify that changes improve performance
+- **What should we optimize?** No understanding of failure modes or improvement opportunities
+- **How do we prevent regressions?** No automated testing to catch quality decreases

+Level 4 introduces systematic evaluation that enables continuous improvement and quality assurance.

+#### Why Synthetic Evaluation Matters

+Waiting for user feedback is slow and biased.
+Synthetic evaluation enables rapid iteration by automatically generating test cases that cover edge cases and domain-specific scenarios.

+#### The Multi-Dimensional Quality Challenge

+RAG quality isn't just about semantic similarity.
+Financial applications need factual accuracy, proper citations, mathematical consistency, and domain understanding.
+Multi-dimensional evaluation captures these nuances.

+#### Automated Quality Assurance

+Manual evaluation doesn't scale.
+Automated evaluation enables continuous integration for RAG systems, catching regressions before they reach users.

 ### Synthetic Data Generation and Evaluation Framework

 **Evaluation Dataset Generation**

+Systematic generation of test questions that cover different query types and difficulty levels.

 ```python
 from typing import List, Dict
 import random